-Lastly, certain medical tests and procedures, such as bronchoscopy, spirometry, laryngoscopy, tonsillectomy, and upper airway biopsy, can have side effects that lead to coughing up blood.
+Lastly, certain medical tests and procedures, such as bronchoscopy, spirometry, laryngoscopy, tonsillectomy, nasal surgery, and upper airway biopsy, can have side effects that lead to coughing up blood.

 Depending on the cause, coughing up blood can be treated in several ways.
 If simple throat irritation due to excessive coughing is the culprit, over-the-counter throat lozenges and cough suppressants may be enough.

 Your doctor will examine your chest and lungs, and will often begin with a chest X-ray.
 They may also perform the following tests: